-Option D Requirement Weighting Component 2 Design Assignment Total marks = 100 8 hour practical examination assessed by CIE Examination piece plus up to two sheets (four sides) of supporting studies (maximum size A2) Submit by 30 April for the June session or 31 October for the November session.
+Option D Requirement Weighting Component 2 Design Assignment Total marks = 100 8 hour practical examination assessed by CIE Examination piece plus up to two sheets (four sides) of supporting studies (maximum size A2).
+The last possible examination date is 30 April for the June session or 31 October for the November session.
 50% of total marks Component 3 Critical and Historical Assignment Total marks = 100 Assessed by CIE Folder of 1500-2000 words with illustrative material (maximum size A2).
 Submit by 30 April for June session or 31 October for the November session.
-50% of total marks Option E Requirement Weighting Component 2 Design Assignment Total marks = 100 8 hour practical examination assessed by CIE Examination piece plus up to two sheets (four sides) of supporting studies (maximum size A2) Submit by 30 April for the June session or 31 October for the November session.
 50% of total marks

+Option E Requirement Weighting Component 2 Design Assignment Total marks = 100 8 hour practical examination assessed by CIE Examination piece plus up to two sheets (four sides) of supporting studies (maximum size A2).
+The last possible examination date is 30 April for the June session or 31 October for the November session.
+50% of total marks Component 4 Coursework Assignment Total marks = 100 Centre based assessment, moderated by CIE One final outcome plus supporting portfolio (maximum size of outcome and portfolio is A2, up to 4 sheets (8 sides) of work in portfolio).
+Submit by 30 April for June session or 31 October for the November session.
+50% of total marks

-- In order for a Centre to undertake internal assessment of Coursework in Art and Design, at least one teacher must hold the appropriate certificate or letter of accreditation from CIE.
+- \ In order for a Centre to undertake internal assessment of Coursework in Art and Design, at least one teacher must hold the appropriate certificate or letter of accreditation from CIE.
 The accreditation can be obtained by successful completion of the requirements of the Art and Design Coursework Training Handbook (CTH).
-Teachers who already have experience in Centre-based assessment may apply to CIE to be accredited without such training by submitting their CV, but such exemption is not given automatically (see Handbook for Centres 2012). - One final outcome could be a series of photographic prints, a series of sculptures, or triptych, for example, if from the outset the intention was always to produce several related items.
+Teachers who already have experience in Centre-based assessment may apply to CIE to be accredited without such training by submitting their CV, but such exemption is not given automatically (see Handbook for Centres 2013). - \\ One final outcome could be a series of photographic prints, a series of sculptures, or triptych, for example, if from the outset the intention was always to produce several related items.